Autoimmune Diet: Top 12 Best Foods to Reduce Inflammation

 Pro-Inflammatory Foods

-Just as it is important to consume foods that are anti-inflammatory, it is critical to avoid foods that cause inflammation.
+Just as it is important to consume anti-inflammatory foods, it is critical to avoid foods that cause inflammation.
 These include:

 • Sugar